SoftwareRat/pppwn_live/README.md

 - [Alpine Linux](https://alpinelinux.org/) for their lightweight distribution
 - [xfangfang](https://github.com/xfangfang/PPPwn_cpp) for developing the C++ version of PPPwn
-- [TheOfficialFloW](https://github.com/TheOfficialFloW/PPPwn) for the original discovery and creation of PPPwn
+- [TheFloW](https://github.com/TheOfficialFloW/PPPwn) for the original discovery and creation of PPPwn
+- [SiSTRo](https://github.com/SiSTR0) and the [GoldHEN Team](https://github.com/GoldHEN/GoldHEN) developing GoldHEN, the PS4 Homebrew Enabler used in this project